-Can the UVU repeat history?
-Here is a look back at the top 5 moments for the Wolverines.
+As the basketball gets going, here is a look back at the top 5 moments in UVU men's basketball history.

 First postseason appearance in 2011-12